Enoch-H-Kang/DDC-DPT/Readme2.md

 ## Response to Reviewer #396B

 - **Performance vs. Oracles:**
   This is a critical point, and we will add more explanation to our discussion regarding this (see text below Table 1 on page 16).
-In dynamic problems where the data collection policy visits a few states much more frequently than others , “The use of a projection operator onto a space of function approximators with respect to a distribution induced by the behavior policy can result in poor performance if that distribution does not sufficiently cover the state space.”
+In dynamic problems where the data collection policy visits a few states much more frequently than others, “the use of a projection operator onto a space of function approximators with respect to a distribution induced by the behavior policy can result in poor performance if that distribution does not sufficiently cover the state space.”
 (Tsitsiklis & Van Roy (1997))

 - **Anchor Action Assumption (Assumption 3.3):**
   This assumption aids identification, akin to normalization or specifying an outside option's utility in discrete choice models.
 It ensures a unique $Q^*$ and $r$ can be recovered (Theorem 3.1).
 We will clarify its role and provide examples (e.g., a known baseline action like `wait` or `exit` with a normalized reward of 0).